WebexCC-SA/LAB-2356/docs/lab2_autonomous_bot.md

 ![Create Document](./assets/L2T1S10-CreateDocument.jpg)

 e.
 In the *Create Document* pop-up, provide a name for the document.
-A suggested title is shown.
+Provide the name "Headset Resellers" in the document name field.
 Leave the category option as *Add to existing category* and the *Select existing category* dropdown as "Unassigned".
 Select *Save* after providing a name.

 ![Create Document Pop-up](./assets/L2T1S10e-CreateDocumentPopup.jpg)